 There are a few kinds of double knitting.
 I demonstrate two-color knitting worked on straight needles.
 The pattern I'm referring to is this free pattern.
 Cast on 60 stitches to start, if you do this project.

 I also have a video of how to do this project from beginning to end, demonstrating casting-on, following the chart on the reverse side of the work, working the selvage stitches, binding off, and doing the i-cord loop at the end.
-This video is too long to put on this website, but is included with the site CD.*

 Sloped Bind-Off